JustScrub/aws_lambda_zabbix_mon/README.md

 # TODO
  - Resolve problems:
     - Zabbix triggers wrong severity sometimes
-    - Changing priority of Lambda
-    - Do not send discovery of all lambdas from Transform Lambda
-        - only not yet discovered
-        - cache discovered lambdas
     - "Time consistency"
         - Parallel transform Lambda invocations -- allow or not?
             - disable by setting Lambda timeout same as Firehose Buffering -- may be triggered early by size buffering setting